IanMcDevitt/Interview_Trading_Code/README.md

 This project is a graph generator that takes histroical order book data from Prosperity Trading challenge and creates graphs in jupyter notebook and in Excel to help us make investment descions.
-Please allow this one to fully execute red highlited text will appear just be patient it will work.
+Please allow this one to fully execute, red highlighted text will appear just be patient it will work.

 Some inisghts and graphs displayed: